AC/DShe

 AC/DShe (pronounced A C - D She) is an all-female AC/DC tribute band.
-The band, hailing from San Francisco, covers only pre-1980s AC/DC songs (thus those written while Bon Scott was still alive).
+The band, which was founded in San Francisco, covers only pre-1980s AC/DC songs (thus those written while Bon Scott was still alive).
 The band was created by Nicki Williams and Amy Ward in 1997.
 AC/DShe has toured throughout the US and in Europe and performed at the AC/DC tribute festival in Wales in 2004.

-They began getting significant media coverage in November 2001, with a feature in Details Magazine and have had national and international press since, alongside other gender-specific tribute acts such as Lez Zeppelin and Mandonna.
+In November 2001, the band began receiving significant media coverage, starting with a feature article in Details Magazine.
+The band also has received national and international press since then, alongside other gender-specific tribute acts such as Lez Zeppelin and Mandonna.
 They were also featured in an article on Hustler magazine that covered all-female tribute bands.